jacoespag/docker-jenkins/README.md

-## Construct a docker for Windows image that host the Jenkins automation server
+## Construct a docker for Windows image to host the Jenkins automation server

 See https://jenkins.io for more info on Jenkins
 Use the dockerfile with Docker http://www.docker.io